 - Don't Forget Your Baselayer

 A skiing midlayer classic, the fleece jacket is a comfortable and affordable way to stay warm.
-In spite of what the name may indicate, fleece (or polar fleece) is a wholly manmade synthetic made up of petroleum products.
+In spite of what the name may indicate, fleece is a wholly manmade synthetic made up of petroleum products.
 Many new models are made of plastics such as recycled bottles, and through a rather impressive process, out spits a cozy and soft fleece.
-These jackets are wonderful as a midlayer for skiing thanks to their ability to resist absorbing moisture and fast drying time.
+These jackets are wonderful as a midlayer for skiing thanks to their ability to resist absorbing moisture and their fast drying time.
 Additionally, cost is a big reason for choosing a fleece, even if they do have a tendency to pill up over time.

 Synthetic insulation is measured in grams, which is how much insulation a 1 x 1 meter section of the fibers weigh.
 Lightweight synthetics will have approximately 40 to 60 grams of insulation, and midweights are closer to 100 grams.
 Once you reach the midweight category, you are dealing with a very bulky jacket, which is why the 60-gram choice is so popular.
 It’s light and easy to move in, making it perfect as an all-around ski midlayer.